NishiyaKN/obsidian/500 OCI/3 - Networking/3 - Networking.md

 ## VCN - Virtual Cloud Network
 - Private network used for communication between resources
 - Specific to each OCI region
+- Allowable VCN size range is /16 to /30
-- Up to 5 IPv4 and IPv6
+- Up to 5 IPv4 and 5 IPv6 CIDR blocks
+	- Oracle-allocated IPv6 prefix is /56
+	- BYOIPv6 prefix is allowed
 ### Gateways
 #### Internet Gateway
 - Handles communication between the public subnet and the internet